Strengthening Alex expected to become hurricane

 The storm made landfall in Belize on Saturday night as a tropical storm and weakened into a depression on Sunday as it crossed the Yucatan Peninsula.

-When Alex became the first named storm of the Atlantic hurricane season, officials immediately worried what effect it could have on efforts to contain the millions of gallons of crude spewing into the northeastern part of the Gulf.
+When Alex became the first named storm of the Atlantic hurricane season, officials immediately worried what effect it could have on efforts to contain the millions of gallons (liters) of crude spewing into the northeastern part of the Gulf.

 A cap has been placed over the blown-out undersea well, directing some of the oil to a surface ship where it is being collected or burned.
 Other ships are drilling two relief wells, projected to be done by August, which are considered the best hope to stop the leak.

-Stacy Stewart, senior hurricane specialist at the U.S. hurricane center, said Monday that Alex’s center wasn’t expected to approach the oil spill site, but the storm’s outer wind field could push more oil onto land and hinder operations in the area.
+Stacy Stewart, senior hurricane specialist at the U.S. hurricane center, said early Monday that Alex’s center wasn’t expected to approach the oil spill site, but the storm’s outer wind field could push more oil onto land and hinder operations in the area.